Your Forma: Light novel

 Written by Mareho Kikuishi and illustrated by Tsubata Nozaki, the series began publication under ASCII Media Works' Dengeki Bunko imprint on March 10, 2021.
-As of December 2022, five volumes have been released.
+As of April 2025, seven volumes have been released.

 In October 2021, Yen Press announced that they licensed the series for English publication.

-Volume list
+Volumes

 Manga

-A manga adaptation, illustrated by Yoshinori Kisaragi, began serialization in Young Ace on June 4, 2021.
-As of November 2021, the series' individual chapters have been collected into a single tankōbon volume.
+A manga adaptation, illustrated by Yoshinori Kisaragi, was serialized in Young Ace from June 4, 2021, to September 4, 2023.
+Kadokawa Shoten published the individual chapters in three tankōbon volumes.

 At Anime Expo 2022, Yen Press announced that they also licensed the manga adaptation for English publication.

-Volume list
+Volumes

+Anime

+An anime television series adaptation was announced at the Dengeki Bunko 30th anniversary event on July 15, 2023.
+It is produced by Twin Engine, animated by Geno Studio and directed by Takaharu Ozaki, with Kazuyuki Fudeyasu handling series composition and writing episode screenplays, Chikashi Kadekaru designing the characters and Tatsuya Kato composing the music.
+The series aired from April 2 to June 25, 2025, on the brand new IMAnimation W programming block on TV Asahi and its affiliates.
+The opening theme song is "Gridout", performed by Yama, while the ending theme song is "Neo-Luddite" (ネオラダイト), performed by 9Lana.
+Remow licensed the series for streaming on Samsung TV Plus in North America, Animation Digital Network in EMEA territories, and Anime Onegai in Latin American territories.
+The series began steaming on Amazon Prime Video on July 11, 2025.

+Episodes

 Reception

+The series won the grand prize at the 27th Dengeki Novel Prize in 2021.
+In the 2022 edition of the Kono Light Novel ga Sugoi! guidebook, the series ranked 18th in the new work category.

 Chiriuchi Taniguchi from Real Sound praised the main characters and their relationship, as well as the plot and setting of the series.
 Demelza from Anime UK News praised the story and characters, comparing the story to Psycho-Pass.

-In the 2022 edition of the Kono Light Novel ga Sugoi! guidebook, the series ranked 18th in the new work category.
-The series won the grand prize at the 27th Dengeki Novel Prize in 2021.